pisv/handly/CONTRIBUTING.md

 Project description
 -------------------

-Handly provides basic building blocks for handle-based models, with an emphasis on high-level code-centric models that render Eclipse workspace from a programming language angle.
+Eclipse Handly provides basic building blocks for handle-based models, with an emphasis on high-level code-centric models that render Eclipse workspace from a programming language angle.
 It allows creating highly scalable, robust, and thoroughly optimized models similar in quality